karlssberg/Motiv/README.md

   logical expressions where it might not be immediately clear which part of the expression was responsible for the final result.
 * **Multi-language Support** - The metadata doesn't have to be a string.
-It can be any type, which means you could use it to support multi-lingual explanations.
+It can be any type, which means you could use it to support multilingual explanations.
-* **Rules Engine** - The metadata can be used to conditionally select stateful objects, which can be used to implement a rules engine.
+* **Rules-engine** - The metadata can be used to conditionally select stateful objects, which can be used to implement a rules-engine.
 This can be useful in scenarios where you need to apply different rules to different objects based on their state.
 * **Validation** - The metadata can be used to provide human-readable explanations of why a certain validation rule was not met.
 This can be useful in scenarios where you need to provide feedback to the user about why a certain input